 - Hydrocarbons – Oil and grease include a wide array of hydrocarbon compounds, some of which are toxic to aquatic organisms at low concentrations.
 Some of these pollutants are toxic to humans and wildlife at very low levels.
 Hydrocarbons come from vehicle and equipment fluid leaks, pesticides, equipment cleaning, and parking lots.

 - Heavy Metals – Metals including lead, zinc, cadmium, copper, chromium and nickel are commonly found in storm water.
 Heavy metals can be found in vehicle brakes and equipment, parking lot runoff, batteries, paint and wood preservatives, fuels and fuel additives, pesticides, and cleaning agents.

 - Debris/Litter/Trash – Not only does trash have the potential of blocking off inlets, it contains pathogens and many of the other pollutants already discussed.
 It is important to follow proper solid waste handling procedures.

 - Pathogens – Bacteria and viruses are contaminates in storm water and can cause adverse health reactions.

 It is the City’s goal to reduce or minimize the presence of these pollutants in storm water runoff.
 There are some common ways that the City tries to minimize the potential impact of pollutants entering storm water runoff.
-All of this is important because Utah Lake is a listed as 303(d) water body.
+All of this is important because Utah Lake, the Provo River, and Powell Slough are each listed as 303(d) water body.
 This means it is monitored regularly by the state of Utah for the presence of pollutants.
 The pollutants listed in the State’s report are Phosphorous, Dissolved Solids, PCB, and Algal Blooms.
-This monitoring is meant to ensure that Utah Lake is safe for recreational activities and for fish and other wildlife.
+This monitoring is meant to ensure that these bodies of water are safe for recreational activities and for fish and other wildlife.